 However, Ulbricht’s judgment factored in considerably more serious allegations of murder-for-hire.
-Although they were permanently dropped in July for lack of evidence, his sentencing term remained unchanged.
+They were permanently dropped in July for lack of evidence, but his sentencing term remained unchanged with the decision.

-Amicus curiae briefs drafted by an independent legal coalition in February defending the petition for a writ of certiorari suggested his Internet traffic data had been seized without a warrant for probable cause and the judge presiding over his case had failed to find the necessary facts to support the sentencing term, making it unreasonable.
+Amicus curiae briefs drafted by an independent legal coalition in February defending the petition for a writ of certiorari suggested his Internet traffic data was seized without a warrant for probable cause and the judge presiding over his case failed to find the necessary facts to support the sentencing term.

 A first appeal filed with the U.S. Court of Appeals for the Second Circuit in January 2016 was previously rejected in May 2017.
-It contested evidence of investigative malfeasance was illegally withheld during trial that, if aired, would have exposed inconsistencies in the prosecution’s line of reasoning and a cover-up incriminating law enforcement in corruption scandals.
-Two agents were arrested for misusing and pocketing evidence in the course of the Silk Road investigation.
+The appeal contested evidence of investigative malfeasance was illegally withheld during trial that, if aired, would have exposed inconsistencies in the prosecution’s line of reasoning and a cover-up incriminating law enforcement in corruption scandals.
+Two D.E.A. agents were arrested for misusing and pocketing evidence during the course of the Silk Road investigation.

 The appeals judge dissented and upheld the jury trial conviction.
 Ever since, Ulbricht’s family and friends have been campaigning congressional leaders and political allies to commute his sentence under the Twitter handle “@Free_Ross.”
-In July, the account tweeted a Change.org petition that has garnered over 80,000 signatures asking the president of the United States to grant Ulbricht clemency.
-Supporters of the clemency claim the justice system had mistreated Ulbricht.
+In July, the account tweeted a Change.org petition that has garnered over 80,000 signatures asking President Donald J. Trump to grant Ulbricht clemency.
+Supporters of the clemency claim the justice system mistreated Ulbricht.

 Like the legal fallout, drama marred the pursuit to unmask his identity.
-While investigators also went undercover with AlphaBay purchases to dig up clues on Cazes, they implemented decidedly more aggressive means to monitor and draw Ulbricht from behind the screen.
-Trial testimony revealed intelligence authorities planted local and remote wiretaps on Ulbricht’s computer devices and Internet service providers without court orders, and plainclothes police officers interacted with Ulbricht up close in his everyday life to befriend him and earn his trust.
+While investigators also went undercover with AlphaBay purchases to dig up clues on Cazes, they implemented decidedly more aggressive means to monitor and bait Ulbricht from behind the screen.
+Trial testimony revealed intelligence authorities planted local and remote wiretaps on Ulbricht’s computer devices and Internet service providers without court orders at the same time plainclothes police officers interacted with Ulbricht up close in his everyday life to befriend him and earn his trust.

-As a result, Ulbricht’s defense has maintained their client was framed and, in agreement with U.S. Department of Homeland Security special agent Jared Der-Yeghiayan, accused Mark Karpeles, the CEO of the washed-up cryptocurrency exchange Mt.
-Gox, and Ashley Barr, a colleague of Karpeles, of being the real “Dread Pirate Roberts,” or the handler for the Silk Road administrator account whose ownership has come under dispute for these shared associations.
+As a result, Ulbricht’s defense maintained their client was framed and, in agreement with U.S. Department of Homeland Security special agent Jared Der-Yeghiayan, accused Mark Karpeles, the CEO of the washed-up cryptocurrency exchange Mt.
+Gox, and Ashley Barr, Karpeles’s colleague, of being the real “Dread Pirate Roberts,” or the handler for the Silk Road administrator account whose ownership has come under dispute for these shared associations.

-The D.P.R. pseudonym was handed down from user to user, Ulbricht’s attorneys have contended, and the N.S.A. may have acted as an undisclosed force undermining the Silk Road investigation.
+The D.P.R. pseudonym was handed down from user to user, and the National Security Agency possibly acted as an undisclosed force undermining the Silk Road investigation, Ulbricht’s attorneys contended.

 On the other hand, the government appears to have settled with following Cazes’ paper trail from afar using groundwork investigative tactics, and Cazes’ immediate circle and law enforcement officials have not challenged his leadership over AlphaBay or denounced the U.S. government for misconduct.

-The federal government tracked Cazes down from his online aliases, as it had initially done to Ulbricht before surveilling his Internet traffic with a pen/trap register.
-Welcome and password recovery emails listed the alleged AlphaBay mastermind’s email address “Pimp_Alex_91@hotmail.com” as a contact source, similar to the personal email addresses Ulbricht posted in forum boards that discussed Silk Road.
+The federal government tracked Cazes down from his online aliases, as it initially did to Ulbricht before surveilling his Internet traffic with a pen/trap register.
+Welcome and password recovery emails listed the alleged AlphaBay mastermind’s email address “Pimp_Alex_91@hotmail.com” as a contact source, analogous to the personal email addresses Ulbricht posted in forum boards that discussed Silk Road.

 Case climate and contribution to crypto

-By 2014, nearly half of the world populated the Internet, prompting government agencies to take notice of the dark web where the full gamut of cyber-crimes ranging from gambling to child pornography was flourishing.
+By 2014, nearly half of the world populated the Internet, prompting government agencies to take notice of the dark web, where the full gamut of cyber-crimes ranging from gambling to child pornography flourished.
 The ease with which controlled substances could be bought and sold on there quickly evolved into an investigative nexus for the U.S. Department of Justice, which did not respond to requests for comments, to prosecute the war on drugs.

 Today, the government’s search for accomplices in both the Silk Road and AlphaBay cases has been actively ongoing, supported by a federal cyber-crime division that coordinates with the Internet Crime Complaint Center to tackle computer crimes.
 In March, the Northern District Court of Georgia arrested Illinois resident Ronald L. Wheeler, also known as “Trappy,” for marketing and promoting AlphaBay.

 Gray and black market narratives have also persisted.
-Among notable figures who have double downed on old criticisms of cryptocurrencies, Microsoft co-founder Bill Gates, JPMorgan Chase CEO Jamie Dimon and financial economist Paul Krugman once again recently minimized the technology’s functional worth, citing money laundering and tax evasion.
-Critics responded saying the industry titans had rehashed a tired point, waging that cash and other variations of physical money have been used for these express purposes for centuries, often with greater degrees of secrecy.
+Among notable figures who have double downed on old criticisms of cryptocurrencies, Microsoft co-founder Bill Gates, JPMorgan Chase CEO Jamie Dimon and financial economist Paul Krugman once again recently minimized the technology’s pervasive money laundering and tax evasion use cases.
+Critics, who responded saying the industry titans had rehashed tired points, waged on the contrary that cash and other variations of physical money have been used for these express purposes for centuries, often with greater degrees of secrecy.

 Bitcoin, the first cryptocurrency, was stigmatized early on as the preferred financial reserve for delinquent lawbreakers.
-The once-leading darknet websites mandated that users pay strictly in cryptocurrencies, which sometimes accounted for the bulk of trading volumes on most major exchanges when Silk Road and AlphaBay had been online.
+The once-leading darknet websites mandated that users pay strictly in cryptocurrencies, which sometimes accounted for the bulk of trading volumes on most major exchanges when Silk Road and AlphaBay were online.

-For the time being, AlphaBay and Silk Road clones have sprung up in the background and moved immense hauls of illicit goods and services in cryptocurrencies, though none have quite lived up to their predecessors’ legacies.
+For the time being, AlphaBay and Silk Road clones have sprung up in the background and moved immense hauls of illicit goods and services in cryptocurrencies, although none have quite lived up to their predecessors’ legacies.
 In 2014, the F.B.I. and Interpol took down Diabolus Market, a Silk Road 2.0 former administrators ran upon the downfall of the original Silk Road.
-Silk Road 3.0, or Silk Road 3 Reloaded, went financially under of its own accord in 2017.
-It had gone live in 2016.
+Silk Road 3.0, or Silk Road 3 Reloaded, went financially under of its own accord in 2017 after having gone live in 2016.

 AlphaBay’s successor, Empire Market, surfaced in March and is still very much up and running, according to the website’s search engine indexed results.